"Most people do not listen with the intent to understand; they listen with the intent to reply."

 An important goal of any client meeting is to understand what is on your client's mind.
 So in a political conversation, your goal is the same: to listen for what this conversation uniquely means to your client in the context of your relationship.

 Here are some underlying reasons, beyond political content, why a client would talk about politics:

 - Connecting with you.
 Bringing up politics may be an easy way for the client to connect with you and feel more comfortable.
 Since it is a common conversation right now, talking politics can play the similar, connecting role of small talk.
 If this is the case, you may want to talk more lightly about politics, without getting in too deeply.
 You aren't being superficial; you are actually being attuned to where your client is.

 - Indicating another anxiety that your client may not be able to express.
 Clients often feel anxious before or during a meeting when money is the topic.
 To deal with this anxiety, your client may switch the topic to politics to lessen the other anxiety.
 If this happens, try to figure out what issue is making the client anxious so you can address it and help put your client at ease.
 It might not be politics at all.

-- Expressing underlying feelings and issues important to financial advising.
+- Expressing underlying feelings and issues important to the client -financial professional relationship.
 Your client may be expressing feelings raised by the current political situation as being related to financial issues.
-You can clarify and integrate these feelings into effective advising.
+You can clarify and integrate these feelings into effective questions.
 Think about asking: